guigrpa/storyboard/README.md

 $ npm install --save storyboard
 ```

 To install the Storyboard DevTools extension for Chrome, get it from the Chrome Web Store.
 Optional, but highly recommended!
-After installing it, open the Storyboard in the DevTools and point your browser to a Storyboard-equipped page (see *Usage* below).
+After installing it, open the Storyboard in the DevTools and point your browser to a Storyboard-equipped page (see the following sections).

 Feel free to check out the [example](https://github.com/guigrpa/storyboard/blob/master/src/example) in this repo.
 To try it out, clone the repo and run `npm install && npm run buildExample && npm run example`.